-We hope that you find everything you need but if not, please contact our press office for more information or to request a Sands media pack.
+We hope that you find everything you need but if not, please contact our press office for more information.

 Our press office hours are Monday to Friday 9.30am-5.30pm.

-Outside these hours please call 07587 925411 and we will get back to you as soon as possible.
+Outside these hours please leave a message and we will get back to you as soon as possible.

 For more general information on stillbirth and neonatal death please visit the Why babies die section of our site.

 Stillbirth and neonatal death is a sensitive subject that many people can find difficult to discuss publically.
 However, we do have parents and families across the country willing to share their experiences.